 Many fans were actually able to were able to watch the birth live via our webcams or via the Blijdorp-app and comments on Facebook and Twitter are ongoing.

-Now, after the birth, you can still watch the baby from the comfort of your living room.
+You can still watch Karuna from the comfort of your living room.
 The webcam images on our website have been seen by more than 1,200,000 times in one month.
 The rhino vlogs in which the rhino keeper filmed and explained the preparations for the birth are also very popular.

 On the evening of the birth, the kempers realized early on in that the birth was imminent; Namaste was very restless and did not want to eat.
 Her behavior was followed on the webcams, the keepers were not with her during the birth.
 Their presence was not needed, Namaste had to do the work herself and it is much better for her to give birth in an undisturbed, peaceful environment.

 Father, Gujarat was returned to Plancekendael in Belgium some time ago.
 Namaste is an experienced mother, she has already raised six healthy offspring; four males and two females.